Kotlin/kotlinx.serialization/docs-website/topics/serialization.md

 | [CBOR](https://cbor.io/)                             | [`kotlinx-serialization-cbor`](https://github.com/Kotlin/kotlinx.serialization/blob/master/formats/README.md#cbor)             | All supported platforms | Experimental |
 | [Properties](https://en.wikipedia.org/wiki/.properties) | [`kotlinx-serialization-properties`](https://github.com/Kotlin/kotlinx.serialization/blob/master/formats/README.md#properties) | All supported platforms | Experimental |

-All serialization format libraries, except for the JSON serialization library (`kotlinx-serialization-json`), are [Experimental](components-stability.md).
+All serialization format libraries, except for the JSON serialization library (`kotlinx-serialization-json`), are [Experimental](components-stability.md#stability-levels-explained).
 Their APIs might change at any time.
 For more details about JSON serialization, see [JSON serialization overview](serialization-configure-json-serialization.md).

 There are also community-maintained libraries that support more serialization formats, such as [YAML](https://yaml.org/) or [Apache Avro](https://avro.apache.org/).

-You can find out more about experimental serialization formats in [Alternative and custom formats](https://github.com/Kotlin/kotlinx.serialization/blob/master/docs/formats.md).
+You can find out more about alternative and custom experimental serialization formats in [Custom serialization formats](serialization-custom-formats.md).

 ## Supported serialization types